 World-class education system

-German universities are offering world-class education and their degrees have a high prestige around the world.
-Both public and private German universities are offering around 19,000 courses and degrees.
+German universities are providing top-quality education, and their degrees have high fame across the globe.
+Both types of German universities (public and private) are offering approximately 19,000 courses and degrees.
 These 19,000 includes 8,896 bachelor degrees and 9,330 master degrees.
 There are hundreds of bachelor’s and master’s degree programs offered now in the English language.
 That is also a big attraction for international students.

 Germany is a very diverse European country and its universities also have a very diverse culture.
 In German universities, you can find students belonging to different countries and regions.
 Most of the international students come in Germany from China, India, Austria, Russia, Italy, Syria, Turkey, Iran, Cameroon, France, Ukraine, Bulgaria, Spain, America, South Korea, Tunisia, Morocco, Poland, Indonesia, and Pakistan.